 They’ll say things like, well we’re going for early adopters.
 That is a totally unacceptable answer.
 We need to hear clear targeting criteria of who is going to be buying your product early, and who’s going to get the greatest value.
 What are some of those criteria and characteristics that you’re looking for?

-So I like to think about a go-to-market strategy a lot like fishing.
+So I would like to think about a go-to-market strategy a lot like fishing.
 And I love fishing.
-And you know what, I like to catch fish and I like to fish where the fish are.
-So think about it like this.
+And you know what, I like to catch fish and I like the fish where the fish are.
+So think about it like this way

 When you’re going out fishing.
 Are you going big tuna fishing that’s 100 miles offshore or are you going close into the bay?
 If we’re going tuna fishing, I might have to go 100 miles offshore, and the tuna are very far in between.
 I’m going to gas up my boat for about 18 months.
 Or, do you want to go to the Back Bay?